-October has been the Breast Awareness Month since 1985.
-Also known as Pinktober because of the colour that was chosen to promote this critical campaign, according to the World Health Organization, pink October “helps to increase attention and support for the awareness, early detection and treatment as well as palliative care of this disease.”
+October has been the Breast Cancer Awareness Month since 1985.
+Also known as Pinktober because of the colour that was chosen to promote this critical campaign.
+According to the World Health Organization, pink October “helps to increase attention and support for the awareness, early detection and treatment as well as palliative care of this disease.”

 Why is breast cancer awareness so important?

 We know breast cancer is a sensitive subject.
 Most women prefer not to talk about it and don’t like to be reminded that one out of eight women will have the disease at some point in their lives.
 We get it.
 We don’t like it either.
-It is a very delicate, and sometimes painful topic to address, especially for women such as myself, that have had first-hand experience with it, whether personally or because of a mother, sister, daughter, aunt or cousin with breast cancer.
-It is in fact, the most common cancer among women and comes second only to lung cancer as the primary cause of women’s death.
+But in fact, Breast cancer is the most common cancer among women and comes second only to lung cancer as the primary cause of women’s death.

 The Breast Cancer Awareness Month has had a significant role in educating women about the importance of early detection and increasing awareness.
-Thanks to regular exams and improved treatment, from the late 80’s until 2015, the risk of dying of this disease dropped almost 40%, which is pretty impressive; it helped avoid 300.000 breast cancer deaths in that period!
+Thanks to regular exams and improved treatment, from the last 30 years, the risk of dying of this disease dropped almost 40%.
+It means the campaign helped avoid 300.000 breast cancer deaths in that period!

 What can you do about it?